lipglossuserr/Mochi-Cant-Study/README.md

 ﻿# mochi-can-t-study

-Mochi is a modern study companion platform designed to help users build better learning habits through a combination of productivity tools, virtual companionship, community interaction, and realtime collaboration.
+MochiCan'tStudy is a modern study companion platform designed to help users build better learning habits through a combination of productivity tools, virtual companionship, community interaction, and realtime collaboration.

 The platform combines a virtual pet experience with study tracking, focus sessions, goals, community rooms, and live co-study environments to make learning more engaging and consistent.